Mission & Values

 Inclusion & Diversity Statement

-While we do not claim to know what diversity means for everyone, we continually seek to expand our imagining of how to be inclusive—of individuals and of communities.
-For Hedgepig in this moment, diversity means thorough and thoughtful inclusivity of all races, gender, religion, age, sexuality, ability, health, wealth, height, weight, education, housing, past trauma, citizenship or lack thereof.
+We continually seek to expand our imagining of how to be inclusive — of individuals and of communities.
+For Hedgepig in this moment, diversity means inclusivity of all races, gender, religion, age, sexuality, ability, health, wealth, height, weight, education, housing, past trauma, citizenship or lack thereof.
 Though diversity cannot always be worn or recognized, we seek to welcome the invisible just as we do the seen.

-We work to include and elevate the voices of anyone who identifies either always or some of the time as a woman, as well as non-binary individuals.
-As a company with predominantly white female leadership, we acknowledge that white feminism has often left out the voices and values of women of color, and actively seek to expand and honor those voices within our ensemble.
+We particularly work to include and elevate the voices of anyone who identifies either always or some of the time as a woman, as well as non-binary and gender-expansive individuals.
+As a company with predominantly white female leadership, we acknowledge that white feminism has often left out the voices and values of women of color, and actively seek to expand and honor those voices within our community.
 Throughout all aspects of our work, we joyfully include men as key allies in the search for equality and equity.
-Men’s investment in ending oppression is crucial, as patriarchy limits men as well as women.
+Men’s investment in ending oppression is crucial, as patriarchy limits men as well as women and femmes.

 Antiracism Statement & Actions